|

 The program will require you to record your attendance for each

 session and obtain verification of the testing undertaken.
-This may take the
+It may take the

 form of a training diary or logbook, which can be filled in as progress is